ispeters/async_scope/asyncscope.md

 Returns a join-sender.
 When the join-sender is connected to a receiver, `r`, it produces an _`operation-state`_, `o`.
-When `o` is started, the scope moves to either the open-and-joining or closed-and-joining state. `o` completes with `set_value()` when the scope moves to the joined state, which happens when the scope's count of outstanding operations drops to zero. `o` may complete synchronously if it happens to observe that the count of outstanding operations is already zero when started; otherwise, `o` completes on the execution context associated with the scheduler in its receiver's environment by asking its receiver, `r`, for a scheduler, `sch`, with `get_scheduler(get_env(r))` and then starting the sender returned from `schedule(sch)`.
+When `o` is started, the scope moves to either the open-and-joining or closed-and-joining state. `o` completes with `set_value()` when the scope moves to the joined state, which happens when the scope's count of outstanding operations drops to zero. `o` shall complete synchronously inline if it happens to observe that the count of outstanding operations is already zero when started; otherwise, `o` completes on the execution context associated with the scheduler in its receiver's environment by asking its receiver, `r`, for a scheduler, `sch`, with `get_scheduler(get_env(r))` and then starting the sender returned from `schedule(sch)`.
 This requirement to complete on the receiver's scheduler restricts